playmint/playerchain-demo/README.md

 Under the hood, each player essentially maintains their own sovereign blockchain containing an immutable history of their actions.
 The individual chains combine to form a blocklace.
 The nature of a global lace with different partial views opens up possibilities for new ways to persist and connect worlds that we are still exploring.

-## What Playmint are using Playerchains for?

-We built fully onchain, UGC platform, **Downstream** as an Autonomous World.
-It’s exploring the boundaries of whats possible in a game world that, because it’s not owned by anyone, gives freedom and control to the in-game creators.

-Playerchains will be used to unlock free, responsive gaming and more creator autonomy in a future version of Downstream.

 ## Contribute